Michaelhouse

 Michaelhouse is a full boarding senior school for boys founded in 1896.
 It is located in the Balgowan valley in the Midlands of KwaZulu-Natal, South Africa.
+The Spear’s Schools Index 2025 recognises Michaelhouse as one of the world’s 100 leading private schools (Rest of the World category), for demonstrating excellence in academics, innovation and student development.

 History

 St. Michael's Diocesan College was founded in Pietermaritzburg in 1896 by James Cameron Todd, an Anglican canon.
 The school was established as a private venture with fifteen boys in two small houses in Loop Street.

 James Cameron Todd had a clear idea of what he wanted the school to be.
 He wrote: "A man's tone, moral and spiritual, as well as intellectual, is largely determined for life by his school."

 Within a few years, Michaelhouse became the Diocesan College of Natal, governed by a permanent trust deed and administered by a board of governors.

 In 1901 the school relocated to Balgowan, when some 77 boys took up residence in the buildings which remain the core to the school to this day.
 Its name was later changed to Michaelhouse.
 The school adopted the 9th century chorale "Stars of the Morning" as its official school hymn.